 Resources to Learn More

-and Designing Telehealth Clinic Workflows
+Mapping and Designing Telehealth Clinic Workflows

 Describes examples of workflows for telehealth programs.
 Discusses importance of mapping processes that happen

-Organization(s): National Consortium of Telehealth Resource Centers
+Organization(s): National Consortium of Telehealth Resource Centers (TRC)

 Illustrates sample telehealth workflows prior to consult and on the day of consult.
 Includes workflows on

-Organization(s): California Telehealth Resource Center
+Organization(s): California Telehealth Resource Center (CTRC)